AsynchronousAI/cobalt/README.md

  Lxx has a communication system between threads
 - Lua is more light weight and for scripting
  Lxx is also light weight but is for longer programs and games
+## Example code
+[This](/Examples.md) markdown file has short examples of LXX code.
+This shows real short working code that can do really cool stuff.
+[This](/lxx-1.0.0-tests) test directory has ~100 example LXX files.
+This shows more specific longer tests and examples of LXX code.
+Most of these were ported from LuaJIT and rewritten in LXX using lua-lxx.
 ## Building
+LXX at the moment requires you to build it and does not offer prebuilt binaries.
+This will change in the future.
 ### Dependencies
 - CMake (if you want to build)
 - NPM (if you want to build the VSCode extension)